canmet-energy/outlook_to_sap/README.md

 ![alt text](https://github.com/canmet-energy/outlook_to_sap/raw/master/images/Excel.png)

-3. Use Prefixes for your events/meetings in outlook to match the nicknames that you have defined in your projects.xlsx file.
-For example to charge to the **Pathyways Project**.
+3. Use Prefixes for your events/meetings in outlook to match the nicknames that you have defined in your projects.xlsx file and optionally your task number.
+The syntax is <project_nickname>:<task_digits>:<Subject> For example to charge to the **Pathyways Project**.
 I prefix any timeslot with a **PW:** prefix I defined in my Excel file.
+If I had a btap task number.. it would be **PW:<task_digits>:subject**

+Note: BTAP Task users.. you can enter your btap_task number as well.
+It the prefix it with
 ![alt text](https://github.com/canmet-energy/outlook_to_sap/raw/master/images/outlook.png)

 3. Open up SAP and go to the week you wish to examine.
 Get the weeknumber.